 1. Park the vehicle on level ground and set E-brake.
-Open the hood & disconnect negative battery terminal.
-For vehicles equipped with Skid plate, using 13mm and 15mm sockets, remove the skid plate mounting bolts, then unbolt and remove OEM skid plate.
+Open the hood & disconnect the negative battery terminal.
+For vehicles equipped with Skid plate, using 13mm and 15mm sockets, remove the skid plate mounting bolts, then unbolt and remove the OEM skid plate.

 2. Unbolt lower factory intercooler support.
-Remove factory intercooler and CAC cooling fan from vehicle.
+Remove factory intercooler and CAC cooling fan from the vehicle.
 It may take some effort to get the intercooler inlets/outlet out of their couplers.
 Do Not Lose Rubber Intercooler Isolator Bushings – these will be reused.

 3. ONLY If relocating your Adaptive Cruise Control Module, use your hands/fingers (no tools) pull off the front plastics from front bumper.
 Skip this step if not applicable